aaronsaray/aaronsaray.com/_posts/2016-08-16-php-templating-languages-indicate-a-problem-elsewhere.md

 In some systems, you might get a collection of books - and pass that to the view.
 The view might be responsible for retrieving the author information.
 Worst case scenario - there are additional calls to the data source *from the view* to get the author information.

-Instead, with the view model paradigm, all of that looping and data retrieval is done before the view file even gets ahold of it.
+Instead, with the view model paradigm, all of that looping and data retrieval is done before the view file even gets a hold of it.
 And instead of sending data objects to the view, we're probably just going to build a very simple array of data.

 ### End Notes